MikoRuoh/unix_terminal_commands/README.md

 # Cheatsheet for Unix Commands
 ## **cd**
 Change Directory commands lets you change directory.
 Using cd without an argument will take you to the home directory.
-Using two dots will take you to the parent directory of your current directory.

-  Example use:
+  Example use: [^1]
   ```
      1. cd ~/
      2. cd /home/users/directory/
      3. cd ..
 ```
+[^1:] Using two dots will take you to the parent directory of your current directory.

 ## **ls**
 List command will list the contents of directories.
 Using ls without an argument will show your current directory content.